glnewton/mern-instagram-clone-ui/README.md

 - Add a User Profile page (not user profile edit page).
 - Add unit tests to all components.
 - Add integration tests to all components.
+- Make fuller use of the Firebase authentication service and user model.

 ## Acknowledgements